jsfehler/stere/docs/returning_objects.rst

 +++++++++++++++++++++

-When a Field is inside an Area and has the returns argument set, only the object for the last Field in the Area will be returned.
+When a Field is inside an Area and has the returns argument set, only the object for the last Field in the Area will be returned when `Area.perform()` is called.

 .. code-block:: python